Olympus E-M10 vs Panasonic GX7

 Review summary: Olympus E-M10 vs Panasonic GX7

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 and the Panasonic GX7?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M10: